 Collis estimates each corn shuck creation of hers can take from three to 70 hours to finish.
-It all depends on what she wants to do and also what a particular client might have in mind for her.
+It all depends on what she wants to do — however simple and intricate of a design — and also what a particular client might have in mind for her.

 “I’ve done about 1,200 dolls total over the years.
-I do a lot of commission pieces, where someone sends me a photograph and I immortalize them in corn shucks,” Collis said.
+I do a lot of commission pieces, where someone sends me a photograph and I immortalize them in corn shucks, maybe a man playing his instrument or a grandmother in her rocking chair,” Collis said.
 “I have all of these ideas in my head — we have the whole human race to choose from.
 I get an idea, sketch it out as stick figures, and start working at it, then see how it evolves.”

 “My life’s work is plants and flowers.
 And I love history, so I go into the museum and tell stories and tales,” Collis said.
 “I just enjoy creating things.
 The plants are how I make my living, the corn shuck dolls are the vacation money.
 [Laughs].”

 As a kid, Collis was a member of the Girl Scouts, where she remembers making the corn shuck dolls.
 When she was 18, she taught the craft at a Girl Scouts day camp to over 100 children.
 And throughout most of her life, she kept at it, making dolls here and there to not lose the skill, selling them sporadically at craft shows.